jdemel/jdemel.github.io/content/posts/communications-resources.md

 Nowadays, there are quite a few resources to learn about communications engineering.
 While books and papers are still used for publishing, more interactive resources are obviously really helpful.
 Thus, I'd like to compile a list of resources I consider to be interesting.
 It should be obvious that people prefer different resources.
 I include links to online resources where they are available.

+## Why Do We Keep Needing New "G"s?
+SciShow has a nice intro to communications.
+It covers a bit of history and gives more of a 30,000 meters view.

+{{< youtube DQm8E8-iUwc >}}

 ## PySDR
 The [PySDR](https://pysdr.org/) book, or website, by Marc Lichtman is a really helpful intro to many basic concepts.
 It includes Python/NumPy code examples o get a better understanding of how to go from theory to simulation.